 The Macc Lads get way more BLUE ALERT with their “Jingle Bells.”
 Sex is like breathing for these hardcore punkers.
 See, when Beater found 300 johnnies in his Christmas stocking We didn’t see him ’til New Year’s Eve.
 That’s 300 condoms in one week, mathematicians.

-Jamie Callum’s “The Pianoman at Christmas” has got three hundred songs about Santa Claus under my fingers.
+Jamie Cullum’s “The Pianoman at Christmas” has got three hundred songs about Santa Claus under my fingers.
 This psychological study adds symphony to the lonely.
 Worth a listen.

 On the lighter side, June Christy wishes you “The Merriest” for Christmas and the next 300 and some odd days.
 This swingin’ jazz easy listening needs listening to.
 It’s hep, cat.